I’ll admit right away that Google Ads are not a good fit for every business.

 5. Improve Your Website

-This one is not so obvious, but Google AdWords will help you improve your website for two reasons:
+This one is not so obvious, but Google Ads will help you improve your website for two reasons:

 - When you’re investing money into ads, then you’re going to be more critical of your website.
 It’s easy to ignore your website when the traffic is free, but as soon as you start paying for traffic, then that’ll light a fire under you to finally upgrade your website.

-- Google AdWords gives you consistent traffic to split test your webpage copy and layout to find the best combinations.
+- Google Ads give you consistent traffic to split test your webpage copy and layout to find the best combinations.
 Once you see what works best from your ad tests, then you can roll that out across your entire website to improve overall website conversion rates.

 6. Improve All Your Other Advertising

-Last but not least, Google AdWords search ads will help improve all your other advertising.
+Last but not least, Google search ads will help improve all your other advertising.

-First, as mentioned above, Google AdWords gives you consistent traffic to improve your website and also test different offers until you find the one that generates the most sales.
+First, as mentioned above, Google Ads give you consistent traffic to improve your website and also test different offers until you find the one that generates the most sales.

-Second, Google AdWords forces you to understand your numbers.
+Second, Google Ads force you to understand your numbers.

 Once your ads are live, you’ll see how much it costs to generate a visitor to your website.
 You’ll also see how many of those visitors convert to leads and sales.
 And ultimately, you’ll be able to compare your cost per sale versus your lifetime value per sale.

-To be successful with Google AdWords you have to know exactly how much you can afford to pay per click for all of your keywords.
+To be successful with Google Ads, you have to know exactly how much you can afford to pay per click for all of your keywords.
 That’s what determines how much you can bid.

 By going through the exercise of calculating your customer lifetime value and defining how much you can afford to pay for a visitor to your website, you’ll be able to make better decisions about all of your other advertising.